tobinus/kapina-backend/README.md

 |REVOLT_SECRET_KEY|replace_this_secret_key|[See Django SECRET_KEY](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-SECRET_KEY). **It is important that this is changed in production.**
 |REVOLT_RAVEN_DSN|(Empty)|Sentry DSN using this format: https://user:pass@sentry.io/project|

+## Testing and linting

+The projects uses flake8, yapf, and isort to lint the project.

+The easiest way to run the tests is to use Docker: `docker-compose run test`.
+Alternatively use the docker script: `./docker/run_tests.sh`.

 ## Setup - Development

+### Docker

+To start the project using Docker run `docker-compose up dev` which runs on http://localhost:8000
+To update requirements run `docker-compose up --build dev`.
+Migrations are automatically applied on start up.

+No further changes are needed to run the backend for development.

 ### Virtualenv

+To run the project without using Docker virtualenv is recommended.

 ```bash
 pip install virtualenv